Difference Between Gross Salary vs Net Salary

 - Gross Salary = CTC(Cost to Company) – EPF(Employee Provident Fund) – Retirals

-Net Salary is the amount of the salary which the employee receives after deducting tax provident fund and other such deductions from the gross salary which is generally known as Take home salary.
+Net Salary is the amount of the employee’s salary after deducting tax provident fund and other such deductions from the gross salary, which is generally known as Take home salary.
 Although, net salary is lower than the gross salary.
 In certain circumstances.
-It can be equal to gross salary when the income tax is negligible and the salary of the employee falls below the government tax slab.
+It can be equal to the gross salary when the income tax is negligible, and the salary of the employee falls below the government tax slab.

 Net Salary Formula Calculation

 - Net Salary(or Take Home Salary) = CTC(Cost to Company) – EPF(Employee Provident Fund) – Retirals – Deductions – Income Tax (TDS)

 - Net Salary = Gross Salary – Income Tax (TDS) – Deductions

 - Net Salary <= Gross Salary

 Head to Head Comparison Between Gross Salary vs Net Salary (Infographics)